 Keep reading to learn about how to get an affordable phone on Swappa to use with your Lifeline Assistance plan.

-According to FCC.gov, the Lifeline program — also known as the “Obama phone” — has been in operation since 1985.
+According to the Federal Communications Commission (FCC.gov), the Lifeline program (also known as “Obama Phone”) is an extension of the Universal Service Fund, which has been in operation since 1985.
 According to their website:

 “The Lifeline program has provided a discount on phone service for qualifying low-income consumers to ensure that all Americans have the opportunities and security that phone service brings including being able to connect to jobs, family and emergency services… The Lifeline program is available to eligible low-income consumers in every state, territory, commonwealth, and on Tribal lands.”